 Coconut Grove, in Baie de l’Embouchure (East Coast), is often considered the best of them.
 In this small bay with shallow and sheltered waters, you can observe many fish around preserved coral areas.

-On the west coast, we particularly recommend Friar’s Bay and Happy Bay, near Grand Case.
+On the West Coast, we particularly recommend Friar’s Bay and Happy Bay, near Grand Case.
 On these two spots, you can explore rather interesting seabeds, with a beautiful variety of marine species.

 You will find many guides to take you to spend the day – and snorkel – in Tintamarre, Ilet Pinel, Petite Clef, or Caye Verte.
-Green sea turtles, rays and a myriad of reef fish await you in these unspoiled areas.
+Green sea turtles, rays, and a myriad of reef fish await you in these unspoiled areas.

 The Dutch part of Saint-Martin, which comprises the south of the island, also has sites where you can enjoy the pleasures of snorkeling.
 The best beaches for snorkeling are located west of Simpson Bay: Mullet Bay, but also Cupecoy Beach, are prime sites for a beach + snorkeling day.

 In Simpson Bay, several shipwrecks can be explored from the shore.
 Kim Sha, on the eastern extension of Simpson Bay Beach, is also a good option for getting in the water.
-Dawn Beach, about 15 minutes drive from Philipsburg, is the only real snorkeling spot on the Dutch east coast.
+Dawn Beach, about 15 15-minute drive from Philipsburg, is the only real snorkeling spot on the Dutch east coast.

 The rocky coves of the south coast also hold some nice surprises.
 Do not miss Indigo Bay/Cay Bay, recognized as one of the most beautiful spots on the island.
 You will also find nice snorkeling in nearby Little Bay/Divi Bay, just 1km further east.

-Also in Little Bay, Tiki Hut‘s floating platform allows discovering boat and helicopter wrecks, before enjoying the deck.
+Also in Little Bay, Tiki Hut‘s floating platform allows for discovering boat and helicopter wrecks, before enjoying the deck.

-The underwater life of Saint-Martin is typically Caribbean.
+The underwater life of Saint Martin is typically Caribbean.
 Along the coasts, corals (35 species have been identified around the island), sponges, and sea fans form more or less dense reefs, around which gravitate a great diversity of fish.